msimecek/JMeter-Azure-Container-Instances/README.md

 * Bash (or WSL on Windows)
 * Azure CLI - configured for current subscription
+* Azure resource group with:
 	* Azure Container Registry with JMeter images
 	* Service principal configured to access Container Registry
-* Storage Account with file storage
+	* Storage Account with File storage (Azure Files)
 	* Virtual Network

 ## How to use

-1. Prepare Azure Infrastructure (*ARM/Terraform template coming soon*).
+1. Prepare Azure Infrastructure (*ARM/Terraform template coming soon*) and get keys to Azure Storage and ACR Service Principal.
 1. Prepare Docker images (based on Dockerfiles in the `docker/` folder), publish to Azure Container Registry.
 1. Prepare test in JMeter as JMX file.
 1. Fill the constants in `00_configure.sh` (description below).